ccnlab/lvis/sims/lvis_cu3d100_te16deg/README.md

 # Compute Speed

 This is a good benchmark for performance.
-On the `blanca` cluster, with 4 threads per MPI node and 16 nodes, it takes about 40 secs per 504 trials = 80 msec per trial (i.e., 80% of real time for 100 msec alpha cycle ;)
+On the `blanca` cluster, `cemer` with 4 threads per MPI node and 16 nodes, it takes about 40 secs per 504 trials = 80 msec per trial (i.e., 80% of real time for 100 msec alpha cycle ;)

+The go version is very close to this same speed on the new `hpc2` cluster, meaning that it is likely about 20% or so slower overall -- will try to get some blanca comparable benchmarks.

 # Params